yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - Share a health or wellness milestone, be it related to fitness, mental health, or a new self-care routine.
 - Set a milestone you’d like to achieve in the upcoming months.

+### Maintenance Monday
+- What’s your strategy for keeping up with any side project maintenance?
+- How much of your job is related to maintenance and how do you address it?
+- How do you prioritize house/apartment maintenance?
+What efforts are you able to do yourself?

 ### Mingle Monday
 - Share two truths about yourself and one lie.
 - How was your weekend?
 Share a highlight or something new you tried.
 - How do you take your coffee or tea?
 Or if you have another favorite morning beverage, let’s hear about it!
 - Share a fun or weird fact about yourself.
 - Share a movie you recently watched and loved.

+### Meet Up Monday
+- What’s a work-related meet up you’ve attended that stands out as one of the best?
+- With today’s hectic schedules, what do you find to be the best days and times to hang out with others?
+- If you had to start a new meet up today, what would it be about and what would it be called?

 ## <a name="tuesdays">Tuesdays</a>
 Tuesdays have proven the trickiest to match a theme with.
 Everything pairs better with Thursday, and ChatGPT is hell-bent on it always being Tech Tuesday!